chrismhodgson/nextjs-pfrac/data/_pages/about/juniors.md

 ### Track & Field

-Juniors have been representing the club in the South Yorkshire Track & Field League and the Indoor League at the English Institute of Sport in Sheffield for several decades.
-Anyone interested should contact [Paul Fryers](mailto:paul.fryers@gmail.com).
-Results are all available on the British Athletics [Power of 10](https://www.thepowerof10.info/athletes/athleteslookup.aspx) service.
+For many years, juniors represented the club in the South Yorkshire Track & Field League and the Indoor League at the English Institute of Sport in Sheffield.
+Results are all available on the British Athletics Power of 10 service.
+The club withdrew from track and field after the 2022 season as a result of dwindling interest.
+Any juniors who do wish to compete in track and field can do so in conjunction with other local clubs.

 ### Club Records